 Universal Credit became available to single people of working age in Argyll and Bute from 7th March 2016.
 The rollout of Universal Credit was then temporarily paused by the Government from 1st January 2018.

-Argyll and Bute moves to being a FULL service area on 19th September 2018.
+Argyll and Bute moved to being a FULL service area on 19th September 2018.
 This means that any claimant of working age, whether single or part of a couple, with or without children, making a new claim to benefits from 19th September will claim Universal Credit.

 Universal Credit will replace: